KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 Where

 -   `centroid` is a list of the centroids as keyword dictionaries
--   `documents` is a list of document feature vectors
+-   `docs` is a list of document feature vectors

 returns, as a list of lists of longs, document indexes where each list is a cluster.